 Choose a Complementary Color

 Aim to match the color of the veil to your wedding gown as closely as you can.
 And since photos may not accurately portray the correct color, bring a swatch of fabric from your dress when you go veil shopping.
 The one exception to this rule is antique veils—you shouldn't try dying a vintage veil (it's not worth the risk of ruining such a delicate piece).
 As long as the colors are close enough don't worry if they're not a 100 percent match—the appeal of an heirloom style is in its uniqueness and sentimentality (if it was your mom's or grandmother's, for instance), so it won't matter if it's slightly off in color.

 Strike the Right Balance With Embellishments

 If your wedding dress is heavily embellished, keep your veil on the clean and simple side, with minimal (if any) extras.
-And vice versa: A simple, streamlined gown allows you to be a bit more adventurous in the veil department.
-Play around with unexpected shapes, accents and textures, like a floral-embellished chapel-length veil, a lace cap or a couture-inspired bubble veil with over-the-top volume.
+And vice versa: A simple, streamlined gown allows you to be a bit more adventurous in the veil department (Meghan Markle's wedding day look—complete with a stunning, elaborate cathedral veil—comes to mind).
+Play around with unexpected shapes, accents and textures, like a floral-embellished cathedral veil, a lace cap or a couture-inspired bubble veil with over-the-top volume.
 Try to create a balance as well when it comes to the type of embellishments—while they don't have to match the ones on your dress exactly, they should complement them in color, size and style.
 A glam sequined veil, for instance, might feel out of place next to a romantic gown embroidered with tiny pearls.